 “Nora” the Dodge Ram ProMaster is an elegant 21′ long, 2WD, automatic transmission dream come true.

-After reading specs and doing my research I was a little nervous since it has less horsepower than the Transit and 6 speed transmission vs. the Transit’s 10 speed, but was again surprised how I honestly couldn’t notice that big of a difference when driving.
+After reading the specs and doing my research I was a little nervous since it has less horsepower than the Transit and 6-speed transmission vs. the Transit’s 10-speed, but was again surprised how I honestly couldn’t notice that big of a difference when driving.
 We’ve decided to look for and purchase a Dodge Ram ProMaster 3500 High Roof Extended.
 It is the longest/biggest ProMaster they make and are a little harder to come by used, so if you hear of one, let us know! :)” – Chris

 THE TRANSIT (Adventure Out Loud)